How to Start Solo Travel: A Complete Guide for First-Time Solo Travelers

 Research is key to making your solo trip enjoyable and stress-free.
 Before you embark on your journey, learn about the local customs, language, transportation options, and key tourist attractions.
 Familiarize yourself with the culture so you don’t experience any surprises.

-Make sure you know how to get from the airport to your accommodation, and always have a backup plan.
+The first thing you should pay attention to in advance is Make sure you know how to get from the airport to your accommodation, and always have a backup plan.
 While spontaneity is one of the joys of solo travel, a solid foundation of research can help you feel more secure when you’re navigating new places on your own.

 3. Pack Light and Smart